-Mel Johnson, founder of “The Stork and I” is answering the most common questions solo motherhood and donor conception.
+Mel Johnson, the founder of “The Stork and I”, a coaching company for solo mums, has answered the most common questions about solo motherhood and donor conception.

 This is a common question that I get from virtually everybody, and it absolutely depends on you.
 Everyone is different, people need different levels of support.
 One of the things that I say to people is that you need to be able to know that you can do it on your own, but you don’t have to do it on your own.
 You can set up a support network to help you to make things easier for you.
 There are ways of setting up a really great support network.
 Many women come back to me to say: “I actually feel more supported than some of my friends in a couple because I’ve really built this amazing support network”.
 What I help people with is how to build that support network, like an onion diagram.
 The people you need in the middle – the key supporters, who will be there for you, the first people you call in an emergency.
 Then you’ve got your local people, who live close to you and can get to you quickly.
 Then you’ve got your best friends, who can offer you emotional support or they can come and stay with you and offer you support at various stages.